ernie/venture/README.md

 presentations, originally built for the sole purpose of running a [single conference talk at Keep Ruby Weird 2015](http://confreaks.tv/videos/keeprubyweird2015-choices).

-It's built with Elixir, Phoenix, and React with ES6+ (thanks, Babel!).
+It's built with Elixir, Phoenix, and React.

 If you'd like to learn more about how to create presentations with Venture, then follow the steps in the next section, and view the default presentation, which